atorresbr/sopaspades/README.md

 <!-- **Important**: If you have previously installed OpenSpades or any modified version of OpenSpades, you have to uninstall it manually by `sudo rm -rf /usr/local/share/games/openspades` or `sudo rm -rf /usr/local/share/games/sopaspades` before installing a new one. -->

-🇪🇸 principiante, copie el comando en dos cuadrados a la derecha y use el botón derecho del mouse para pegarlo en su terminal y presione ENTER para instalar el juego.
+🇪🇸 Eres principiante ?, copie el comando en los cuadrados a la derecha y use el botón derecho del mouse para pegarlo en su terminal y presione ENTER para instalar el juego.

 🇺🇸 If you are a extremelly benginer, just copy the command on two squares on right, and use the right click mouse to past in you terminal and press ENTER to install the game.